 It all starts with identifying a good developer when you see one.
 This brings us to the critical question: What are the key developer strengths?
 There has been much discussion on the subject.
 I recommend you to read this Quora thread.
 It’s packed full of insights from some serious industry masterminds.

-However, based on our own experience, hundreds of talks and tens of pivots along our way, I feel we should chip in to the discussion.
-We’ve come up with a list of qualities which make great software developers… great.
+Based on our own experience, hundreds of talks and tens of pivots along our way, we should chip into the discussion.
+We’ve come up with a list of key developer strengths.

-“Curiosity is, in great and generous minds, the first passion and the last” said Samuel Johnson and that is also true for programmers (and their great and generous minds).
-Let’s look for a more contemporary reference which develops Johnson’s point of view: Dan Pupius says that “curiosity is important throughout the life of an engineer” because it pushes you to learn new languages, experiment and look for new solutions, which is exactly what you want in an engineer.
-It also drives you to investigate architectural choices of others, as well as question assumptions.
-Pupius actually claims that a lot of qualities usually associated with great engineering “stem from a rich sense of curiosity” and I agree with him wholeheartedly.
+“Curiosity is, in great and generous minds, the first passion and the last”, said Samuel Johnson.
+That is also true for programmers (and their great and generous minds).
+Let’s look for a more contemporary reference which develops Johnson’s point of view.
+Dan Pupius says that “curiosity is important throughout the life of an engineer”.
+It pushes you to learn new languages, experiment, and look for new solutions.
+That’s exactly what you want in an engineer.
+It also drives you to investigate the architectural choices of others, as well as question assumptions.
+Pupius claims that a lot of qualities usually associated with great engineering “stem from a rich sense of curiosity”.

-Another great techie, John Allspaw, Chief Technology Officer at Etsy makes a good point in his post “On being a senior engineer”.
-He says that top notch developers are inquisitive and they tend to ask themselves and their peers the following questions while they work:
+John Allspaw, Chief Technology Officer at Etsy makes a good point in his post “On being a senior engineer”.
+He says that top-notch developers are inquisitive.
+They tend to ask themselves and their peers questions while they work.

 - “What could I be missing?”

 - “Will you please shoot as many holes as possible into my thinking on this?”